kcl-lang/kcl-lang.io/docs/user_docs/guides/package-management/3-quick-start.md

 version = "0.0.1"
 ```

-## Add a dependency from Git Registry
+## 2. Add a Dependency from OCI Registry

 You can then add a dependency to the current kcl package using the `kpm add` command